Sreeram-Ramesh/KiCad-Projects/README.md

 ### [1.
 555 ID Badge](https://www.youtube.com/playlist?list=PLEBQazB0HUyR24ckSZ5u05TZHV9khgA1O)

-This project served as a great introduction for me in KiCad.
+This project served as a great introduction for me to KiCad.
 I am grateful to Digikey and Shawn Hymel for their open-source project (resources below).
 Through this, I learned to create custom footprints, read datasheets, search for specific IC components for projects, and design according to the capabilities of the service provider.

 <br>